-Airplane Boeing 777-300ER (77W) American Airlines has 5 classes on board with total of 304 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 777-300ER (77W) American Airlines with 5 classes and 304 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 |flagship first||64 - 78||21.5||1 - 2||8|